emailx

 Understanding Martyn’s Law: A New Era of Public Safety in the UK

-In a landmark move to enhance public safety, the UK government has passed the Terrorism (Protection of Premises) Act 2025, widely known as Martyn’s Law.
-Named in memory of Martyn Hett, one of the victims of the 2017 Manchester Arena attack, the law is a powerful step toward ensuring that public venues are better prepared to prevent and respond to acts of terrorism.
+The UK Government has passed the Terrorism (Protection of Premises) Act 2025, widely known as Martyn’s Law.
+Named in memory of Martyn Hett, one of the victims of the 2017 Manchester Arena attack, the legislation represents a major step toward improving the preparedness and resilience of public venues across the UK.

 What Is Martyn’s Law?

-Martyn’s Law introduces a tiered framework for public premises and events, based on the number of people expected to be present.
-It requires those responsible for qualifying venues to take “reasonably practicable” steps to protect the public.
-These steps include:
+Martyn’s Law introduces a tiered framework for public premises and events, based on the number of people reasonably expected to be present.
+Duty holders will be required to take “reasonably practicable” steps to protect the public from the impacts of terrorism.

 • Installing or upgrading physical security measures where appropriate